Braslaw: History

 From 1795 to 1919, Braslaw was part of Russian Empire.
-After Third Partition of Poland, Braslaw became an uyezd center (county seat) in Vilna Governorate in 1795, later in Kovno Governorate in 1843 except brief French occupation in 1812.
+After the Third Partition of Poland, Braslaw became an uyezd center (county seat) in Vilna Governorate in 1795, later in Kovno Governorate in 1843, except during the brief French occupation in 1812.
 It was occupied by the German Empire for 10 months in 1918.
 According to the Treaty of Riga, it became part of the Second Polish Republic.
 It was a powiat center (county seat) in Wilno Voivodeship.
-In the 1921 census, 56.8% people declared Jewish nationality, 34.9% declared Polish nationality, and 7.8% declared Belarusian nationality.
+In the 1921 Polish census, 56.8% people declared Jewish nationality, 34.9% declared Polish nationality, and 7.8% declared Belarusian nationality.

 Around 3,000 Jews lived in Braslaw at the eve of World War II, more than the half of the inhabitants.
 In 1939, eastern Poland was annexed by the Soviet Union and the town became part of the Byelorussian Soviet Socialist Republic.
 It was occupied by Nazi Germany between 27 June 1941 and 6 June 1944 and administered as a part of the Generalbezirk Weißruthenien of Reichskommissariat Ostland.
 In April 1942, a ghetto was established.
 The liquidation of the ghetto began on 3 June 1942.
 Many Jews tried to escape but around 2,000 Jews were arrested and shot in ditches that had been prepared.
 In late 1942, the Jews from the nearby village of Opsa were gathered in Braslaw.
 They were killed in March 1943.

 It was a raion center, first in Vileyka Region, then in Polotsk Region between 1944 and 1954 and finally in Molodechno Region between 1954 and 1960 before passing to Vitebsk.
 Since the 1920s, Braslaw has developed as a cheap summer resort.
 In 1995, it accommodated the main office of the National Park of the Braslaw Lakes.